aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ## When and when not to use AVD

-It’s important to note when and perhaps more importantly when not to use AVD.
+It's important to note when and perhaps more importantly when not to use AVD.

 AVD is designed to generate and deploy complete configuration files in a manner where the network device's running-configuration is completely replaced.
 As such, caution should be exercised when running AVD against an existing manually-configured network.
 Various